evanhackett/dotfiles/README.md

 # My dotfiles

-I decided it would be useful to track my dotfiles with a VCS.
-The main thing I wanted was a log of changes.
-It is a nice bonus that now I'll also have a way to backup my files with an easy way to sync multiple machines.

-This is not a complete backup of my home dir.
+There are several advantages to storing your dotfiles with git:

+1. provides a log of changes over time
+2. easy way to backup files
+3. easy way to sync configurations across multiple machines
+4. if a student in one of my classes, a friend, or coworker asks me about my setup I can point them here

 Only config files I specifically choose to track will be tracked.

-For older version of this repo, see https://github.com/evanhackett/config-files

 ## Setup

-To set thing up, I am copying a method I saw [on HN](https://news.ycombinator.com/item?id=11070797).
+To set things up, I am copying a method I saw [on HN](https://news.ycombinator.com/item?id=11070797).

 I noticed someone wrote a blog post about it which made it even easier to setup: [The best way to store your dotfiles](https://www.atlassian.com/git/tutorials/dotfiles)

 > The technique consists in storing a Git bare repository in a "side" folder (like $HOME/.cfg or $HOME/.myconfig) using a specially crafted alias so that commands are run against that repository and not the usual .git local folder, which would interfere with any other Git repositories around.

-Untracked files are configured to not be shown, so that way the git status will be always be clean.
+Untracked files are configured to not be shown, so that way the git status won't be crowded with all the untracked files in your home dir.

 ## Usage